Brain-Boosting Ingredients Series – PhosphatidylSerine (PS)

 The best food source of PS is chicken egg yolks, which also provide a host of important nutrients.
 A great way to ensure daily intakes of PS at levels sufficient to improve brain function is to take a PS dietary supplement.
 Earlier PS supplements came from soy, which can be allergenic.
 BrainMD’s NeuroPS is derived from sunflower, a vegetarian source that’s free of soy allergens.

-Benefits of PS
+Benefits of PhosphatidylSerine

 There are 5 major benefits of taking PS supplements: